yanting0928/qr-work/README.md

 4. add H
 5. place into a box
 6. split into fragments

+   Note: any frangment contain missing atoms amino acid will be discard

 7. add capping H
 8. calculate charge
 9. write out PDB file with fragment and charge in its REMARK